ucsb-cs148-s21/1pm-t2-food-bank/team/problem_scenario.md

 ## Persona 2: Olivia

-Olivia, 26, food bank staff
+Olivia, 26, UCSB food bank staff

 Olivia wants to know what kind and quantity of food are distributed today to better arrange tomorrow's orders.